jwhited02/Module-5-Challenge/README.md

 Conclusion: Through this study, it is clear that Pymaceutical's drug, Capomulin, is definitely among the most effective in decreasing the volume of tumors in mice.
 It seems like a competitor's drug, Ramicane, is slightly more effective, but it is a marginal diffrence and Capomulin is definitely a top performer.

 I was able to accomplish this challenge by just looking back at previous solutions to class activities.
 We had a lot of class examples where the code was very similar to what we needed for this challenge, and I didn't really need to look anywhere else for answers.
 Specifically when I was stuck on the scatter plot and linear regression, referring back to  activities 8 and 9 from day 3 of Module 5 was able to get me going in the right direction.
+I tried to mess around a little bit with the colors and the look of the pie chart and had some fun with that.
 Overall I feel better about this challenge than most of the past ones and I hope the results are what was expected.

 Thank you for your time!